-The bridal shower (or couple shower) is the maid of honor's pre-wedding piece-de-resistance.
-Rise to the challenge!
-Even if someone else is hosting the bridal shower (like the bride's aunts) or you're holding it at a restaurant or spa, it's up to you to take the reigns.
-So here's a handy bridal shower checklist to help you plan a perfect party for the bride-to-be.
-Feel free to adjust the timing to suit your showering style.
+The bridal shower (or couple's shower) is the maid of honor's prewedding piece de resistance.
+Even if someone else is hosting the bridal shower, like the bride's relatives, or you're holding it at a restaurant or spa, it's up to you to take the reigns.
+So here's a handy bridal shower checklist to help you plan an amazing party for the bride-to-be.

 Three (or More) Months Before

 - Talk to the bride.
-Does she want all women or co-ed?
-Afternoon tea or Saturday night soiree?
+Does she want all women or coed?
+Afternoon tea or a Saturday night soiree?
 Does she want a particular bridal shower theme, style or color?
-Does she want to gather at a Chinese restaurant, a quaint tea salon, her grandmother's house, a spa, your apartment?
-Does she want to serve cocktails?
+Does she want to gather at a fun restaurant, quaint tea salon, her parents' patio, a spa or your apartment?
 While most of the bridal shower details and decisions will be up to you, make sure you plan according to her input.

 - Set the date—shoot for a month or two before the wedding.
 If certain bridesmaids and important family and friends can't convene until a few days before, hold off until then.

-- If the bridal shower will take place at a tea salon, private dining room, restaurant, or nightclub, make the reservations.
+- If the bridal shower will take place at a tea salon, private dining room, restaurant or nightclub, make the reservations as soon as possible.

 - Create the guest list for the bridal shower.
-(Knot Note: Anyone you invite must also be invited to the wedding).
+And take note: Anyone you invite to the shower must also be invited to the wedding.

 Two Months Before

-- Send a "save the date" email and/or call important guests such as the bride's best friend from high school, her favorite cousin, the groom's mother, etc. to see if there are any scheduling conflicts.
+- Send a save-the-date email or call important guests to see if there might be any scheduling conflicts.

-- As a courtesy, call any guests who will have to travel some distance to attend -- they'll appreciate the advance notice.
+- As a courtesy, call any guests who'll have to travel some distance to attend—they'll appreciate the advance notice.

 - Confer with the bridesmaids to establish a budget.

 - Purchase bridal shower invitations or materials to make them.
 (Hint: Minted makes it easy to order beautiful invites online.)

 - Hold a brainstorming session to finalize decisions about table linens, flowers, menu, decorations, favors, music and activities.